- Abortion & Termination of Pregnancy

 Here is some information on keeping you and your baby well during pregnancy, as well as some helpful tips for you & your partner/whanau.

-Before exercising during pregnancy it is important to talk with your midwife or LMC.
+Exercise: before exercising during pregnancy it is important to talk with your midwife or LMC.
 Exercising during pregnancy is important for your wellbeing and will help keep you fit & healthy.
 There is information on pregnancy & exercise here.

-The Ministry of Health produce a comprehensive guide on unsafe foods and healthy eating for pregnancy.
+Eating well: The Ministry of Health produce a comprehensive guide on unsafe foods and healthy eating for pregnancy.
 Ask your midwife for a copy or view it online here.

 Danger signs in pregnancy